emustudio/emustudio.github.io/_documentation/developer/_doc/plugin_basics/index.md

 - [SLF4J logging][slf4j]{:target="_blank"}
 - [args4j][args4j]{:target="_blank"} for command-line parsing

-Plugins which want to use the dependencies above, should specify them as "provided" in the project.
+Plugins that want to use the dependencies above should specify them as "provided" in the project.

 ## Incorporating a plugin in emuStudio

-New plugin is another Gradle submodule, which should be "registered" in `settings.gradle` file.
+A new plugin is another Gradle submodule, which should be "registered" in `settings.gradle` file.

 If a plugin is part of a new computer, the new configuration should be created (in [TOML][toml]{:target="_blank"} format) and put in `application/src/main/files/config` directory.

 Plugin can have static example files, or shell scripts.
 Plugin must copy them into build directory, e.g. `plugins/compiler/as-8080/build/libs/examples` or `plugins/compiler/as-8080/build/libs/scripts`.
 Then, in `application/build.gradle` are sections marked with `// Examples` or `// Scripts` comments:

 ```groovy
 ...